marcomass/GMQL-FederatedNS/README.md

 Assuming that the logged user (instance) is "admin", the main page of this section will show the list of groups having <i>admin</i> as a member. <br>
 These groups can be:
-- The group containing all instances in the federation (<i>GMQL-ALL</i>)
+- The group containing all instances in the federation (<i>GMQL-ALL</i>).
-- Groups created by other members of the federation who have included <i>admin</i> as a member of the group
+- Groups created by other members of the federation who have included <i>admin</i> as a member of the group.
 - Groups created by <i>admin</i>.
 In this case the group name will appear as a link, that, once clicked, allows the editing of that group.

 In order to create a group, click on the "Create a new group" button.
 The group creation form will appear: